How do I apply for Regulation?

 Please complete the application form, ensuring to fill in all the relevant sections.

 The OISC is unlikely to approve an application from a person who has an unspent conviction under sections 91 or 92(b) of the 1999 Immigration and Asylum Act (as amended), or if a fine relating to the conviction is not yet discharged.

 An application from a person who has been convicted under sections 25 or 26 of the 1971 Immigration Act cannot be approved.

 3. Pay the application fee

 A fee must accompany your application for regulation if you intend to charge for immigration advice and services.
 The amount is dependent on the level of advice intended to be given and, for a level 2 or 3 application, the number of prospective advisers.

-The scale of fees is set by Statutory Instrument 2002 No. 2011 (The Immigration Services Commissioner (Regulation Fee) Order 2002).
+The scale of fees is set by Statutory Instrument No. 1366 of 2011 (The Immigration Services Commissioner (Application Fee) Order 2011).